-He is proud to serve his country and was offered the opportunity to join the Musical Ambassadors of the Army, The United States Army Field Band and Soldiers Chorus after completing Basic Combat Training in the second half of 2013.
+He is proud to serve his country and currently serves as Staff Sergeant in the Musical Ambassadors of the Army, The United States Army Field Band and Soldiers Chorus after completing Basic Combat Training at Ft.
+Jackson, SC in 2013.

-He has garnered numerous awards, premieres, and achievements for performances, education, and community outreach, including Ensemble Musica Nova's Latin Grammy Nominated recording of “Barcelonazo” by Jorge Liderman.
+He has garnered numerous awards, premieres, and achievements for performances, education, and community outreach, including Ensemble Musica Nova's Latin Grammy Nominated recording of “Barcelonazo” by Jorge Liderman and "La Musica" by La Sinfonica Nacional De Las America.
 Miller has performed solo at the 36th International Horn Symposium in Valencia, Spain in the European premiere of "Remembering 9/11" by Steven Morrell, as well as winners of the Eastman Concerto Competition performing Schumann’s Konzerstücke with the Quattro’Hornis.
-He has been a two-time finalist at the Coleman Chamber Music Competition with the AZG Woodwinds Quintet and the Los Angeles Horn Quartet "Connsmen," with the latter being a rare ensemble to be seen in the long history of the Coleman competition.
+He has been a two-time finalist at the Coleman Chamber Music Competition with the AZG Woodwinds Quintet and the Los Angeles Horn Quartet.
 He was also a finalist at the 2009 MTNA conference for chamber music.
 In 2008, he narrated a lecture-performance on the closing concert of the 40th International Horn Symposium in Denver, Colorado.
 He was also a performer at the “12-12-12 Concert for Hurricane Sandy Victims”at Madison Square Garden, which reached an audience of over one billion people.

 Recognized by the city of Tucson and the University of Arizona for his unique approach to music education, Miller’s presentation “Homage a M. de Falla: Performers Connecting with Their Audiences” won him with the University President’s Award for Community Outreach in 2007.
 He also was awarded the 2011 Brandon P. Merhle Award for Distinguished Service at the University of Southern California.